Mystogan33/StrainsAPI_Front/README.md

+# StrainsAPI_Front
-Strains API : Know more about the differents strains of weed in the world !
+  Know more about the differents strains of weed in the world !

 ## How to make the app works !

 ### Install Ionic Cordova:

-To build and to make work the app , use the following commands below (add `sudo` for linux users) :
+To build and to make work the app , use the following commands below in project repository (add `sudo` for linux users) :

 ```bash
 $ (sudo) npm i -g ionic cordova